gatewayd-io/docs/developing-plugins/plugin-developers-guide.md

 If you have written tests for your plugin, you can use the following workflow to test your plugin.
 Copy the [`test.yaml`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/.github/workflows/test.yaml) workflow into the `.github/workflows/` directory of your plugin.
 This workflow will test your plugin using the [GatewayD CLI](/using-gatewayd/CLI) in development mode.

-## Step 6: Publish your plugin to GitHub using this `release.yaml` workflow and this `Makefile`
+## Step 6: Publish your plugin to GitHub

-If you want to publish your plugin to GitHub, you can use the following workflow and `Makefile` to release your plugin.
-Copy the [`release.yaml`](https://github.com/gatewayd-io/gatewayd/blob/main/plugin/.template/project/%7B%7B%20plugin_name%20%7D%7D/.github/workflows/release.yaml) workflow and this [`Makefile`](https://github.com/gatewayd-io/gatewayd/blob/main/plugin/.template/project/%7B%7B%20plugin_name%20%7D%7D/Makefile) into the `.github/workflows/` and the root directory of your plugin.
-This workflow will release your plugin to GitHub.
+If you want to publish your plugin to GitHub, you can use the `release.yaml` workflow and `Makefile` that are generated as part of the scaffold files in the `.github/workflows` directory.
+All you have to do is to push your changes to your desired GitHub repository and create a release with the tag, for example v0.1.0.
+The workflow will [build](https://github.com/gatewayd-io/gatewayd/blob/51bb3a48edd783ff623234c8c34c4bfa335ae045/plugin/.template/project/%7B%7B%20plugin_name%20%7D%7D/Makefile#L25-L32) your plugin for three platforms and two CPU architectures, create a release with the given tag, and upload the plugin binaries (as archive files) and `checksums.txt` as release assets, just like [this](https://github.com/gatewayd-io/gatewayd-plugin-cache/releases/latest).

-{: .note }
-> You must modify the example `Makefile`, `release.yaml` and `test.yaml` files to match your plugin.

-## Step 7: Publish your plugin

-If you want GatewayD to install your plugin from GitHub, you must adhere to the following rules:
+Now, if you want GatewayD to install your plugin from GitHub, you must adhere to the following rules:

 1. The plugin binary must be named as the repository name, aka. the plugin name.
 2. The plugin binary must be placed in the root directory of the release asset.
+3. Each published release asset that contains a plugin binary must also have a `checksum.txt` file next to the plugin binary in the archive file containing the checksum of the plugin binary.
-3. The checksums should be generated using sha256sum, published as release assets and named `checksums.txt`.
+4. The checksums of all the release assets should be generated using sha256sum, and published as release assets, and named `checksums.txt`.
-4. The release assets must be published as `tar.gz` archives.
+5. The release assets must be published as `tar.gz` or `.zip` archives.
-5. The release assets must follow the naming convention: `plugin-name-$GOOS-$GOARCH-version.tar.gz`.
+6. The release assets must follow the naming convention: `plugin-name-$GOOS-$GOARCH-version.tar.gz`.
+For example, `gatewayd-plugin-cache-linux-amd64-v0.1.0.tar.gz`.
-6. The releases must follow semantic versioning and prefixed with `v`.
+7. The name of the archive files in the release assets must follow semantic versioning and prefixed with `v`.
-7. The `latest` release must point to the latest release, otherwise the plugin will not be installed if the version is not specified.

 <!-- ## Step 9: Publish your plugin to the GatewayD plugin registry